afik/cassandra-tweet/Readme.md

 - 13512077 Khoirunnisa Afifah

 ### How to run
+1. unzip this file into a folder
-1. mvn clean install
+2. mvn clean install
-2. run jar file with `java -jar cassandra-tweet-1.0.jar`
+3. run maven project with command `mvn exec:java`

 ### Available command
 1. `register <username> <password>` : register new user